MylesBorins/mylesborins.com/content/projects/theremax.md

 You can find the github repository [here](https://www.github.com/thealphanerd/theremax)

 There is a site dedicated to more thorough documentation that can be found [here](https://ccrma.stanford.edu/~mborins/256a/theremax/)

-YOU SHOULD REALLY NOT EDIT YOUR SITE LIVE FOR A DEMO